justlostintime/GambasShell/README.md

 If you are cloning or forking this project, I would really appreciate some feedback and suggestions from everyone who is using or trying to use this shell.

+to install the latest version of gsh and all its dependencies download and install the gshinstall then run the gshinstall.gambas application it installs.
+This supports ubuntu/kubuntu/mint.., fedora/redhat/centos, debian
+or derivatives of these root distros.

 [What's new](https://github.com/justlostintime/GambasShell/wiki/What's-New)

 See the detailed documentation at: https://github.com/justlostintime/GambasShell/wiki